-- 1.0 Degree Programs through Special Sessions - 1.1 Degree programs providing residence credit may be offered through the College of Extended Studies.
+- 1.0 Degree Programs through Special Sessions - 1.1.
+Degree programs providing residence credit may be offered through Global Campus.
 Students enrolling in these programs shall meet all San Diego State University and California State University entrance requirements.
-Existing degree programs may be offered through the College of Extended Studies if not enough General Funds are available to meet student demand or to serve the needs of those not served by the university. - 1.2 These degrees shall be offered with the approval of an academic department or school and college and of the Provost in consultation with either the Dean of Graduate Studies or the Associate Vice President for Academic Affairs - Student Achievement.
-With the approval of the academic units, the university administration, the Chancellor's office, and the Postsecondary Education Commission, a degree not already being offered by San Diego State University may be developed and run for self-support through the College of Extended Studies. - 2.0 Concurrent Enrollment of Extended Studies Students - 2.1 Non-matriculated students may take regular university courses through concurrent enrollment (Open University) in the College of Extended Studies. - 2.2 Departments or schools and colleges shall have complete autonomy in designating the undergraduate courses in the regular program in which concurrent enrollment students are permitted to register. - 2.3 Concurrent enrollment in a course shall require the approval of the course instructor. - 2.4 Concurrent enrollment shall not take place before registration. - 2.5 Concurrent enrollment shall be permitted in classes that have reached maximum size with regular enrollments only at the request of the instructor of the class. - 2.6 Concurrent enrollment shall not be the basis for the addition of a new section or the continuation of an under-enrolled section.
-When enough students enroll to form a separate concurrent enrollment class and if a qualified instructor and adequate facilities are available, a concurrent enrollment section may be established. - 2.7 Concurrent enrollment students shall meet the same course prerequisites as regular students. - 2.8 Records shall be kept of registrations through concurrent enrollment for purposes of research and department or school allocation. - 2.9 There shall be no additional compensation for instructors who accept concurrent enrollment students in regular classes. - 2.10 Concurrent enrollments shall not accrue as FTES to departments or schools for budget support purposes. - 2.11 The net revenue collected from concurrent enrollments in regular classes shall be deposited in the Extended Studies fund, one-half of which shall be made available for department or school support. - 2.12 Concurrent enrollment shall earn resident credit and shall be subject to limitations. - 2.13 Course requirements and grading procedures shall be the same for concurrently enrolled students as they are for the matriculated students. - 3.0 Certificate Programs and Extended Studies Courses - 3.1 The Undergraduate Curriculum Committee shall periodically review proposed and continuing credit certificate programs. - 3.2 Courses numbered X-0l through X-79, X-397, and X-997 shall be Extension professional advancement units offered only through Extended Studies to meet specific academic needs of community groups.
-Courses numbered X-01 through X-79, X-397, and X-997 shall not be acceptable for degree programs.
-All courses numbered X-01 through X-79, X-397, and X-997 shall be processed according to the procedures established for the review and approval of new courses through Extended Studies.
+Existing degree programs may be offered through Global Campus if not enough General Funds are available to meet student demand or to serve the needs of those not served by the university. - 1.2.
+These degrees shall be offered with the approval of an academic department or school and college and of the Provost in consultation with either the Dean of the College of Graduate Studies or the Associate Vice President for Faculty Advancement and Student Success With the approval of the academic units, the university administration, the Chancellor's office, and the Postsecondary Education Commission, a degree not already being offered by San Diego State University may be developed and run for self-support through Global Campus. - 2.0 Concurrent Enrollment of Global Campus Students - 2.1.
+Non-matriculated students may take regular university courses through concurrent enrollment (Open University) in Global Campus. - 2.2.
+Departments or schools and colleges shall have complete autonomy in designating the undergraduate courses in the regular program in which concurrent enrollment students are permitted to register. - 2.3.
+Concurrent enrollment in a course shall require the approval of the course instructor.

+- 2.4.
+Concurrent enrollment shall not take place before registration. - 2.5.
+Concurrent enrollment shall be permitted in classes that have reached maximum size with regular enrollments only at the request of the instructor of the class. - 2.6.
+Concurrent enrollment shall not be the basis for the addition of a new section or the continuation of an under-enrolled section.
+When enough students enroll to form a separate concurrent enrollment class and if a qualified instructor and adequate facilities are available, a concurrent enrollment section may be established. - 2.7.
+Concurrent enrollment students shall meet the same course prerequisites as regular students. - 2.8.
+Records shall be kept of registrations through concurrent enrollment for purposes of research and department or school allocation. - 2.9.
+There shall be no additional compensation for instructors who accept concurrent enrollment students in regular classes. - 2.10.
+Concurrent enrollments shall not accrue as FTEs to departments or schools for budget support purposes. - 2.11.
+The net revenue collected from concurrent enrollments in regular classes shall be deposited in the Professional and Continuing Education (PaCE) Fund, one-half of which shall be made available for department or school support. - 2.12.
+Concurrent enrollment shall earn resident credit and shall be subject to limitations. - 2.13.
+Course requirements and grading procedures shall be the same for concurrently enrolled students as they are for the matriculated students. - 3.0 Certificate Programs and Global Campus Courses - 3.1.
+The Undergraduate Curriculum Committee shall periodically review proposed and continuing credit certificate programs. - 3.2.
+Courses numbered X-0l through X-79, X-397, and X-997 shall be Extension professional advancement units offered only through Global Campus to meet specific academic needs of community groups.
+Courses numbered X-0l through X-79, X-397, and X-997 shall not be acceptable for degree programs.
+All courses numbered X-0l through X-79, X-397, and X-997 shall be processed according to the procedures established for the review and approval of new courses through Global Campus.